hms-dbmi-cellenics/worker/README.md

 To submit a task to `test-queue`

 The "test-queue" is created specifically and only for local testing purposes.
 Go to the AWS console, under queues and select it (if it doesn't exist, create one using the user interface).

-Submit a task (using the queue actions button) in the following format:
+To submit a GetEmbedding task, you can paste this in the SQS:

     {
         "uuid": "509520fe-d329-437d-8752-b5868ad59425",